 This happens because the majority of cybersecurity tools, such as network perimeter monitoring, provide protection for approximately 20% of the total traffic.
 Most companies don’t have real-time visibility into east-west network traffic (the other 80%), and as a result, are ill-equipped to detect malware, ransomware, and other intrusions before they have a chance to do real damage.

 For example, traditional IT security tools tend to be siloed, with no simple way to aggregate or prioritize the results leading to many false alerts.
 Research reports that many companies receive more than 5,000 alerts a day.
 This falls on highly trained, and costly SOC analysts who must be available 24x7 to analyze results and attempt to take the right action to remediate potential cyber threats.
 It’s clear that even highly staffed SOC teams can’t investigate all of these alerts effectively.

 The five keys to complete cybersecurity protection

 When evaluating cybersecurity solutions, organizations should rate them against five critical criteria.
 These steps will not only give them the upper hand against ransomware, but also all other forms of cyber threats.

-- Complete network visibility: Insight into every corner of your network, where other solutions are limited or completely blind, especially east-west traffic, which is where land and expand happens.
+- Complete network visibility: Insight into every corner of your network, where other solutions are limited or completely blind, especially east-west traffic, which is where land and expand tactics usually happen.

-- Smart threat modeling: Take the burden off analysts by utilizing artificial intelligence (AI) to feed it through machine learning (ML) based predefined threat models that understand how each threat behaves.
+- Intelligent threat modeling: Take the burden off analysts by utilizing artificial intelligence (AI) to feed it through machine learning (ML) based predefined threat models that understand how each threat behaves.

 Stopping ransomware got a whole lot easier

 Don’t let ransomware knock your business out of commission.
-Learn how an automated solution can help you detect and automatically stop threats and attacks, all without the need for human employees.
+Learn how our ARIA Advanced Detection and Response (ADR) solution can help you detect and automatically stop threats and attacks, all without the need for manual intervention.